resbaz/nectar-cloud-lessons/Lessons/Lesson_VII/Lesson_VII.md

 Now for a challenge.

+-- *Slide* --

 ## Activity 1:

+Can you create a container named **resbaz** in the Object Store and upload a picture to it?

+**NB:** preserve the file extension as you name it.
+**Challenge:** Can you make it public and access the url in your browser?

+Once your done, can you delete it all?

+-- *Slide End* --

 Please hold up a Red sticky note if you need help and a Green one once you are done.